-The Stage-II of HPMP will be addressing a large number of SMEs especially in foam manufacturing sectors as large HCFC consuming enterprises have already been addressed under HPMP-I. However in case of RAC sector, both large HCFC consuming as well as SMEs will be addressed under HPMP Stage-II wherever safe, technically proven, commercially viable and environment friendly, non-ODS technologies are available.
+The Stage-II of HPMP will be addressing a large number of MSMEs especially in foam manufacturing sectors as large HCFC consuming enterprises have already been addressed under HPMP-I. The Ex-Com of the MLF during its 74th meeting held in May, 2015 approved the policy guidelines for HPMP Stage-II in the consumption sector.